Oddballs (TV series)

-Oddballs is an American animated adventure-comedy television series created by James Rallison and Ethan Banville.
-The series debuted on October 7, 2022.
+Oddballs is an animated sitcom created by James Rallison and Ethan Banville for Netflix.
+Produced by Netflix Animation, with animation services by Atomic Cartoons, the series debuted on October 7, 2022.
 The show features a total of twelve 15–17 minute episodes in its first season, and eight in the second and final season, which was released on February 24, 2023, totaling 20 episodes.

 Premise

 Oddballs takes place in the fictional town of Dirt, Arizona.
-It follows James, a bubble-shaped kid who goes on bizarre adventures with his best friends; a dim-witted crocodile named Max, and, as of the fourth episode, a time-travelling girl named Echo.
+It follows James, a bubble-shaped kid who goes on bizarre adventures with his best friends; a dim-witted crocodile named Max, and, as of the 4th episode, a time-travelling girl named Echo.
 During each episode, James's rants and questioning of social norms often end up in a disaster.